Special Collections

 The collection contains approximately 6,000 recordings in LP, CD, and 78-rpm formats featuring the French horn in solo and chamber music settings.
 Items are available through the Library Catalog.

-Related items: A bibliography of music for the French horn / Curtiss Blake (ML128 H67 B55 1971, Mills Music Library)
+related materials: A bibliography of music for the French horn

 Marc Blitzstein (1905-1964) was a composer, lyricist and librettist whose output included works for concert works, opera, film scores, and the musical stage.
 The collection contains approximately 58 scores and books from his personal collection published between 1880 and 1961.
 Items described individually in Library Catalog.

-Related collections: Marc Blitzstein Papers, 1918-1989 (Wisconsin Historical Society Archives)
+Related materials: Marc Blitzstein Papers, 1918-1989 (Wisconsin Historical Society Archives)

 The collection contains approximately 450 songs published in England between the late-19th and early-20th centuries.